Adapters

 npm install @pidgeyjs/redis

-No code changes to your job definitions or handlers.
+No code changes required for jobs or handlers.

 Next Steps